thomasfredericks/MicroOsc/README.md

 # MicroOsc

-MicroOsc is a minimal [Open Sound Control](http://opensoundcontrol.org/) (OSC) library for Arduino.
-It is based on TinyOSC by Martin Roth (https://github.com/mhroth/TinyOSC).
-Given the limited nature of the library it also tends to be quite fast.
-It doesn't hold on to much state and it doesn't do much error checking.
-If you have a good idea of what OSC packets you will receive and need to process them quickly, this library might be for you.
+MicroOsc is a simple and lightweight [Open Sound Control](http://opensoundcontrol.org/) (OSC) library for Arduino.
+It is inspired on TinyOSC by Martin Roth (https://github.com/mhroth/TinyOSC).
+It doesn't hold on to state and error checking is minimal.

 ## Supported Features
-Due to its *micro* nature, MicroOsc does not support all standard OSC features.
-Currently it supports:
+Currently MicroOsc supports:
 * message parsing
 * message writing
-* bundle parsing
+* bundle parsing as individual messages
 * Send Types
   * `b`: binary blob
   * `f`: float